Clonidine extended-release tabletsPronunciation

 Some MEDICINES MAY INTERACT with clonidine extended-release tablets.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Beta-blockers (eg, propranolol) because severe and sometimes life-threatening increased blood pressure may occur if clonidine extended-release tablets is suddenly stopped
+- Beta-blockers (eg, propranolol) because severe and sometimes life-threatening increased blood pressure may occur if clonidine extended-release tablets are suddenly stopped

 - Digoxin, diltiazem, or verapamil because they may increase the risk of slow or irregular heartbeat